-The doctoral thesis shall be defended at a public defence seminar.
-The grades for the thesis are either 'pass' or 'failed'.
+The doctoral thesis shall be defended at a public dissertation.
+The grades for the thesis are either 'pass' or 'fail'.
 When grading the thesis, the content and the defence of thesis shall be taken into account.
-The grade of a doctoral thesis is decided by an examining committee, appointed anew for each thesis.
+The grade of a doctoral thesis is decided by the dissertation examination committee.

 A doctoral student wanting to be awarded a Degree of Licentiate shall, after consultation with his or her supervisor, request approval from the responsible Head of Department.
-The doctoral student defends his or her licentiate thesis at a licentiate seminar after which the thesis is graded 'pass' or 'failed'.
+The doctoral student defends his or her licentiate thesis at a licentiate seminar after which the thesis is graded 'pass' or 'fail'.
 When grading the thesis, the content and the defence of the thesis is taken into account.
 An examiner, appointed by the Head of Department, grades the licentiate thesis.